tlswg/tls13-spec/draft-ietf-tls-tls13.md

 decompression_failure_RESERVED
 : This alert was used in previous versions of TLS.
 TLS 1.3 does not include compression and TLS 1.3 implementations MUST NOT send this alert when in TLS 1.3 mode.
+This message is always fatal.

 handshake_failure
 : Reception of a "handshake_failure" alert message indicates that the